 - The grey crowned crane (Balearica regulorum) is Uganda's national symbol and represents the country's rich biodiversity.
 The crane is known for its gentle nature and was chosen to represent the peaceful nature of the Ugandan people.

-Usage and Significance of the Ugandan Flag
+Usage and significance of the Ugandan flag

 The flag of Uganda is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during national celebrations such as Independence Day (October 9th) and Heroes' Day (June 9th).
 The flag serves as a unifying emblem, reminding Ugandan citizens of their shared history, cultural diversity, and collective aspirations for the future.